Admissions Frequently Asked Questions (FAQs)

 When will I know if my student has been accepted to Marshall?

-Applicants who apply by the priority deadline, February 15, 2013, will be mailed an admission decision on March 15, 2013.
+Applicants who apply by the priority deadline of March 6, will be mailed an admission decision shortly thereafter.

 How big is Marshall?

-Approximately 480 students attend grades 4-12 during the 2012-2013 academic year.
+Approximately 450 students attend grades 4-12.
 The Upper School is slightly larger than the middle school.

 How many students will be in my child’s classroom?